 You may think that taking everything out of your dresser is essential.
 It is actually the opposite.
 Leave your clothes in drawers, when you are packing to move, this can make the unpacking process easier.
 Take out any valuables or fragile items.
 Depending on how heavy the dresser is, you will either have to take out the drawers and wrap them or you can place the entire dresser as is in the moving van.
 When it comes to the closet, do not take all of your clothes off the hangers.
 Instead, wrap them in garbage bags or place them in a wardrobe box for safe travels.

 You can color-code your boxes and take pictures of the contents to easily find what you are looking for when you get to your new location.
 There may be items that cannot wait for a later date to unpack and knowing where they are is essential to find them quickly.
-Call Tom’s Marathon Moving LLC at 312-779-1595 for your full service and commercial moving needs.
+Contact Tom’s Marathon Moving LLC or call us at (310) 397-3607 for your full service and commercial moving needs.